Anju12345hub/crud-dd-task-mean-app/README.md

 I will try to solve the error immediately.hence my result is incomplete.Now This issue is resolved by modifying the `db.config.js` file located in `app/config/`.My backend app is connecting with my mongodb database.

 Now my issue is with Nginx reverse-proxy.[application]<img width="1536" height="864" alt="resultimg" src="https://github.com/user-attachments/assets/4be2c3c4-a128-4be6-ae20-8371f2b7490f" />
+I modified my nginx reverse-proxy file.

-For setting CI/CD pipeline for this MEAN-APP ,Here we are using Github Ations.
+## For setting CI/CD pipeline for this MEAN-APP ,Here we are using Github Ations.

 For that I created CI/CD.yml inside .github/worflows folder.Its availble in this repo.